El Cid (film): Filming

-Score

-The score was written by Miklos Rozsa, based on an extensive study of mediaeval Spanish music.
-The score has been re-recorded several times on its own and is regarded as one of the finest film scores.
-20% of it was cut from the movie during post-production.
+Music

+The instrumental score was written by Miklós Rózsa, who had scored Bronston's previous film King of Kings (1961).
+Rózsa had been assigned by Metro-Goldwyn-Mayer (MGM) to score Mutiny on the Bounty (1962) but was appalled after reading the script and backed out.
+Because El Cid was an Italian co-production, Mario Nascimbene, a native Italian composer, had been hired but he refused Bronston's demand to adapt Jules Massenet's opera Le Cid into the score.
+Bronston turned to Rózsa instead.
+Regardless, Italian financiers insisted Nascimbene be credited, to which Bronston asked Rózsa for his permission to have him credited on the Italian film prints.
+Rózsa agreed, as long as Nascimbene make no claim for royalties and his credit appeared only on the Italian prints.

+After meeting with Ramón Menéndez Pidal, Rózsa began an extensive one-month study into medieval Spanish music.
+He took inspiration from the 12th-century musical piece titled the Cantigas de Santa Maria, compiled by Alfonso X of Castile; the Llibre Vermell, a 14th-century manuscript collection from the monastery of Montserrat, and a collection of Spanish folk songs from Felipe Pedrell.
+Additionally, Rózsa composed a love theme for Rodrigo and Chimene's relationship.
+However, Paul Francis Webster was hired to write lyrics for the theme, much to Rózsa's dislike.

+Rózsa recorded a score totaling two hours and 16 minutes in Rome throughout ten days.
+However, more than 23 minutes of the score was removed during post-production, as the music would have superseded the film's sound effects.
+Rózsa appealed to have the music restored, without success.
+After the film's premiere, he canceled a publicity tour promoting the score.

 Costume design

 Costume designers Veniero Colasanti and John Moore oversaw a staff of 400 wardrobe seamstresses which spent roughly $500,000 on manufacturing medieval-style clothing at a local supply company, Casa Cornejo, near Madrid.
 The most expensive costume piece was a black-and-gold velvet robe worn by King Alfonso VI during the film, which was tailored in Florence, Italy from materials specially woven in Venice.
 In total, over 2,000 costumes were used for the film.
 For the weaponry, Samuel Bronston Productions sought several local Spanish companies.
 Casa Cornejo provided 3,000 war helmets and hundreds of iron-studded leather jerkins.
 The Garrido Brothers factory, located in Toledo, Spain, worked under an exclusive contract for eight months producing 7,000 swords, scimitars, and lances.
-Anthony Luna, a Madrid prop manufacturer, crafted 40,000 arrows, 5,780 shields, 1,253 medieval harnesses, 800 maces and daggers, 650 suits of chain mail (woven from hemp and coated with a metal varnish), and 500 saddles.
+Anthony Luna, a Madrid prop manufacturer, crafted 40,000 arrows, 5,780 shields, 1,253 medieval harnesses, 800 maces and daggers, 650 suits of mail (woven from hemp and coated with a metal varnish), and 500 saddles.